hashicorp/nomad-guides/application-deployment/fabio/README.md

 Here is a quick overview:

-When registering our service stanza in a Nomad job file we can define Consul tags.
+When registering our service stanza in a Nomad job file, we can define Consul tags.
 Fabio looks for a specific tag.
-If found, Fabio will create a route to that tasks address and port automatically.
+If found, Fabio will create a route to that task's address and port automatically.
 This removes any need for templating or updating hardcoded configuration files.

 An example Nomad job config:
 ```bash